reduxjs/reselect/README.md

   state => state.b,
   (a, b) => a + b,
   {
-    // Pass options through to the built-in `defaultMemoize` function
+    // New in 4.1: Pass options through to the built-in `defaultMemoize` function
     memoizeOptions: {
       equalityCheck: (a, b) => a === b,
       maxSize: 10,